Bagneux–Lucie Aubrac station

-Bagneux–Lucie Aubrac (/fr/) is a Paris Métro station in Bagneux, Hauts-de-Seine.
+Bagneux–Lucie Aubrac (/fr/) is a Paris Metro station in Bagneux, Hauts-de-Seine.
 It is the southern terminus of Line 4, and was built as part of a two-station southward extension from Mairie de Montrouge, the previous terminus of the line.
 The adjacent station is Barbara.
 The station opened in January 2022.
-In future, the station will be served by Paris Métro Line 15.
+In future, it will be served by Line 15.

 History

-The extension of Line 4 south from Mairie de Montrouge received déclaration d'utilité publique in February 2005.
+The extension of Line 4 south from Mairie de Montrouge received a déclaration d'utilité publique in February 2005.
 Work to build the extension began in 2015, and was planned to open in 2020.
 During the planning stages of the extension, the station was tentatively called Bagneux.
 Following a public vote, the station was named after Lucie Aubrac, a member of the French Resistance during World War II.

 The station was opened on 13 January 2022 by Prime Minister Jean Castex.
 The extension is expected to bring 37,000 new passengers per day.
-The cost of the extension was 406 million euro, split between Ile-de-France Region (60%), the state (25.7%), and the department of Hauts-de-Seine, in which Bagneux is located (14.3%).
+The cost of the extension was €406 million, split between the Île-de-France region (60%), the State (25.7%), and the Hauts-de-Seine department (14.3%).

 South of the station, the Line 4 tunnels continue along Avenue Henri Barbusse for 800 metres allowing for train storage and maintenance.

 Grand Paris Express

-In 2011, it was announced that the station will connect to the new Paris Métro Line 15, part of Grand Paris Express.
-This is planned to open in 2026.
+In 2011, it was announced that the station will connect to the new Paris Metro Line 15, part of Grand Paris Express.
+This is planned to open in autumn 2027.
 There are also plans to build an eco-quarter around the station with over 2,000 new residents, following the completion of the Line 15 station.